clarencechien/handbook/README.md

     *   Click the **"C&E" Avatar** in the top right corner.
     *   Enter the secret password (default: `love2025`).
     *   **Success**: You'll see a "LEADER" indicator, a Floating Action Button (FAB) for controls, and hidden "Leader Only" notes will appear.
+4.  **Music**:
-4.  **Music**: Use the FAB or the music toggle in the admin menu to play/pause background music.
+    *   Use the FAB menu to access music controls.
+    *   **Offline Mode**: Click the "Download" button in the music player to cache all songs for offline playback.

 ## Setup